Skip to content

 • Development of secure attachment bonds

-How long does Emotion-Focused Therapy for Couples (EFT-C) take?
+How long does Emotion-Focused Therapy for Couples (EFT-C) typically take?
+Is there any set structure?

 EFT-C typically requires 8–20 sessions, though complex cases may need more.
 Sessions usually last 75–90 minutes and follow the three-stage model (discussed above) while remaining flexible to each couple’s unique needs and pace.